-- An AI would have to develop a sense of self distinct from others and have the intellectual capacity to step outside the intended purpose of its programmed boundaries
+- AI would have to develop a sense of self-distinct from others and have the intellectual capacity to step outside the intended purpose of its programmed boundaries.

-For any of this to occur, AI would need to develop what we understand as “consciousness”.
-Seeing as, for now, AI cannot understand rules outside what it is specifically programmed for, the reality of AI achieving any of the four points is very unlikely if not impossible.
+For this to occur, AI would need to develop what we understand as “consciousness”.
+At the moment, AI cannot understand rules outside what it is specifically programmed for and the reality of AI achieving any of the four points is very unlikely if not impossible.